ddmesh/unbrick-recover-readonly-flash-arduino-opta/README.md

 **The trick**:

-As I know that all data lines are connected to MCU (stm32h7) and this MCU allows to move internal functions to different pins.
-Function are something like I2C,USB,UARTs,PWMs.
+As I know that all data lines are connected to MCU (stm32h7) and this MCU allows to move internal functions like I2C,USB,UARTs,PWMs to different pins.

-**AND ALSO QSPI**.
+One of those functions are also **QSPI**.

-With this in mind, after you have initialized QSPI I redefine the data pin which also controls hardware protection as an normal GPIO input pin. \
+With this in mind, after you have initialized QSPI I, redefine the data pin which controls hardware protection to an normal GPIO input pin. \
 This is possible, because I only use QSPI commands that are available for QSPI_CFG_BUS_SINGLE (speed mode).